All Episodes

 And the voting in Iran is irrelevant anyway because the president's a puppet.

-They they go and vote every time.
+They go on votes every time.

 All right.

-So um National Public Radio has just have to laugh.
+So National Public Radio has just.

 And his support comes from a lot of lower income classes in the provinces, kind of Iran's Republican states.

-They just can't possibly, they can't.
+They can't.

 So go back, grab audio soundbite number 25.

-We got we gotta play this again.
+We've got to play this again.

-This is Obama this morning in the Rose Garden, just outside the oval orifice.
+This is Obama this morning in the Rose Garden, just outside the Oval Orifice.

-And obviously, after the speech uh that I made in Cairo, we tried to send a clear message that we think there is the possibility of change.
+And obviously, after the speech that I made in Cairo, we tried to send a clear message that we think there is the possibility of change.

-Uh and you know uh uh ultimately the election is for the Iranians to decide.
+And ultimately, the election is for the Iranians to decide.

 This just infuriates me.

-This is so childish and immature.
+This is so, so childish and immature.

-Uh in the in the first place, th this trying to find some way to insinuate himself into a good outcome in Iran.
+In the first place, trying to find some way to insinuate himself into a good outcome in Iran, the outcome is irrelevant.

 There's no good or bad outcome.

-The only thing that would change Iran is if the mullahs were dispatched and the mullahs are there.
+The only thing that would change Iran is if the mullahs were dispatched.

 Okay, so we've got Obama insinuating himself with this, I did it, I made it happen.